packethost/packet-python/SUPPORT.md

-If you require support, please email support@packet.com, visit the Packet IRC channel (#packethost on freenode), subscribe to the [Packet Community Slack](https://slack.packet.com/) channel or post an issue within this repository.
+If you require support, please email support@equinixmetal.com, visit the Equinix Metal IRC channel (#equinixmetal on freenode), subscribe to the [Equinix Metal Community Slack](https://slack.equinixmetal.com/) channel or post an issue within this repository.

-[Contributions](CONTRIBUTING.md) are welcome to help extend this work!